jitterted/ensembler/Tasks.md

 # Tasks

+[ ] Change "participate" button color to indicate that it's disabled when the ensemble is full

 [ ] Replace EnsembleSummaryView.memberStatus with Links (for right-most column)
     [ ] Update all EnsembleSummaryViewTest to NOT use EnsembleSummaryView.memberStatus()
     [ ] Remove showing memberStatus from member-register.html